London hedge funds' websites cloned as scammers grow bolder and more ubiquitous

 The FCA has issued a further 40 warnings about cloned sites so far this year, compared with 365 last year, 303 in 2018 and 111 in 2017.

-Among those it warned about last month were unauthorized firms purporting to be affiliated with Natixis Investment Managers, Aviva Investors Global Services and Redhedge Asset Management.
+Among those it warned about last month were unauthorised firms purporting to be affiliated with Natixis Investment Managers, Aviva Investors Global Services and Redhedge Asset Management.

 “The cloning of websites and other online scams has become increasingly common in the financial services industry,” a spokesman for Aviva told Reuters.